mozilla/ichnaea/docs/install/deploy.rst

 MySQL / Amazon RDS
 ==================

-The application is written and tested against MySQL 5.6.x or Amazon RDS of the same version.
+The application is written and tested against MySQL 5.7.x or Amazon RDS of the same versions.
 The default configuration works for the most part.
-There are just six changes you need to do.
+There are just a couple of changes you need to do.

 For example via the my.cnf:

 .. code-block:: ini

     [mysqld]
     character-set-server = utf8
-    collation-server = utf8_unicode_ci
+    collation-server = utf8_general_ci
     init-connect='SET NAMES utf8'
-    innodb_file_format=Barracuda
-    innodb_strict_mode=on
-    sql-mode="NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES"

 The web frontend role only needs access to a read-only version of the database, for example a read-replica.
 The worker backend role